argonne-lcf/ALCF_Hands_on_HPC_Workshop/visualization_io/mpiio-hdf5/README.md

 * cray-mpich
 * cray-parallel-netcdf

-The project name for the workshop is “fallwkshp23” and we have two queues
+The project name for the workshop is `alcf_training` and we have two queues
-* fallws23single for single-node jobs
+* HandsOnHPC for single-node jobs
-* fallws23scaling for multi-node (up to 128 nodes) jobs
+* HandsOnHPCScale for multi-node (up to 128 nodes) jobs

-For example to submit job you could
+For example: to submit a job you could run

-    qsub -I -q fallws23single -t 60 -n 1 -A fallwkshp23
+    qsub -q HandsOnHPC -A alcf_training ./job-script.sh

 ## MPI-IO